likaioc/fizzy/README.md

 IV) First class support for determistic applications (*blockchain*)
 - Support the bigint API
 - Support runtime metering in the interpreter
+- Support enforcing a call depth bound

+Also pay attention to [the caveats](./CAVEATS.md).

 ## License